EconForge/dolo.py/doc/source/model_specification.rst

     - name: `expectation`
     - short name: `h`

-The vector of explicit expectations :math:`z_t$ is defined by a function $h` such that:
+    The vector of explicit expectations :math:`z_t` is defined by a function  :math:`h` such that:

 .. math::